Reclaiming Your Reality: A Guide to Healing from Gaslighting

 Recovering your relationship with yourself is the precondition for healthy relationships with others.

-The path between these is gradual re-engagement with trust — beginning with yourself.
+The path between those is gradual re-engagement with trust, starting with yourself.

 Trust yourself to notice when something feels off.
 Trust yourself to name it.
 Trust yourself to set a limit.
 Trust yourself to leave a conversation that has become harmful.
-These small acts of self-trust, practiced consistently, rebuild what was taken.
+Small acts of self-trust, repeated, rebuild what was taken.

 What Helps (Specifically)

 Individual therapy with someone who specializes in narcissistic abuse, coercive control, or trauma.
-The key word is individual — not couples therapy, not mediation.
+The key word is individual, not couples therapy, not mediation with the person who gaslit you.

-Peer support from communities of people who have experienced similar dynamics.
-Hearing others describe experiences that match yours is itself a form of reality restoration.
+Peer support from people who describe experiences that match yours.
+Hearing your story reflected is itself reality restoration.

-Physical grounding practices — exercise, time in nature, somatic work — that reconnect you to your body and your own sensory experience.
-Gaslighting is a cognitive attack; embodied practices are a powerful counter.
+Physical grounding practices (exercise, time in nature, somatic work) that reconnect you to your body and sensory experience.
+Gaslighting is a cognitive attack; embodied practices are a strong counter.

 Time away from the source.
-Where possible, reduced contact with the person who gaslighted you.
-Healing is significantly harder when the source of the harm remains active.
+Where possible, less contact with the person who gaslighted you.
+Healing is harder while the harm stays active.

 A Final Note